 Forming a Path in Public Health

-Brandon Collins ’23, a neuroscience and global health double major, chose DePauw because of the small class sizes, tight-knit community and opportunity to be a Bonner scholar and environmental fellow.
+Brandon Collins, a neuroscience and global health double major, chose DePauw because of the small class sizes, tight-knit community and opportunity to be a Bonner Scholar and Environmental Fellow.

-Collins, from Clarksville, Tennessee, began volunteering at the Putnam County Health Department in fall 2021, assisting in the COVID-19 vaccine clinic as part of his community service requirement for the Bonner Scholar Program.
+Collins, from Clarksville, Tennessee, began volunteering at the Putnam County Health Department assisting in the COVID-19 vaccine clinic as part of his community service requirement for the Bonner Scholar Program.

-Collins said many faculty and staff members have guided him in significant ways.
-“Professor (Sharon) Crary (chemistry and biochemistry) was the reason I ended up majoring in global health after taking her intro course.
-She and professor Susanne Biehle (psychology and neuroscience) advised me on graduate school opportunities and guided me in one of the environmental health projects I’ve undertaken at the Putnam County Health Department.”
+Collins said many faculty and staff members guided him in significant ways.
+“Professor Crary was the reason I ended up majoring in global health after taking her intro course.
+She and Professor Susanne Biehle advised me on graduate school opportunities and guided me in one of the environmental health projects I undertook at the Putnam County Health Department.”

-Following graduation, Collins plans to obtain a master of public health degree with the goal of earning a Ph.D. in public health.
+Collins is working to obtain a master of public health degree with the goal of earning a Ph.D. in public health.